 The Group's Australian consumer health revenue grew 5% during F22 to \$1.2m (2021: \$1.1m) recording a segment loss of \$1.2m (2021: \$0.6m).
 The result in F22 included one off (abnormal) items associated with stock adjustment and other provisions - \$0.2M.
-Revenue from export sales into China (cross border e-commerce) continued to grow with the investment in the JD platform generating total revenue in the year of \$0.3m (2021: \$0.1m).
+Revenue from export sales into China (cross border e-commerce) continued to grow with the investment in Tmall and JD platforms, generating total revenue in the year of \$0.3m (2021: \$0.1m).

 The Group continues to prioritise the development in house digital marketing capabilities during the reporting period such as website enhancement, social media, performance marketing and digital content.
 Total sales in the year for direct to consumer business increased to \$0.4m (2021: \$0.3m).
-Sale volumes in the pharmacy and salon channels underperformed due mainly to Covid impacting foot traffic and the redeployment of resources to e-commerce.
+Sales volumes in the pharmacy and salon channels underperformed mainly due to COVID 19 impacting foot traffic and the redeployment of resources to e-commerce.
 New investment in the pharmacy channel will however form a core part of the revenue improvement strategy in F23.